Using Presto (Trino)

 • Up to Cloud Hadoop 1.9, it was used under the name Presto, and in Cloud Hadoop 2.0, it is used under the name Trino.

-Presto components
+Presto (Trino) components

 It can have 1 coordinator as the master, and multiple workers as the slaves.
 Communication between coordinators and workers and among worker nodes relies on REST APIs.